 Section 16(a) of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), requires the Company's directors and executive officers, and persons who own more than 10 percent of the Common Stock, to file with the Securities and Exchange Commission (the "Commission") initial reports of ownership and reports of changes in ownership of the Common Stock and other securities which are derivative of the Common Stock.
 Executive officers, directors and holders of more than 10 percent of the Common Stock are required by Commission regulations to furnish the Company with copies of all such reports they file.
-Based upon a review of the copies of such forms received by the Company and information furnished by the persons named below, the Company believes that all reports were filed on a timely basis, except for a Form 4 for E. Kay Stepp, a director, reporting the purchase of 3,431 shares was due on April 10, 2002, but not filed until the Form 5 report made on November 18, 2002; a Form 4 report filed on November 11, 2001, to report the acquisition of 10,000 shares by Dennis G. Heiner that was due October 4, 2001; a Form 4 report filed November 23, 2001, to report the acquisition of 10,000 shares by Brian A. Krisak that was due November 13, 2001; a report on Form 4 filed November 19, 2001, to report the acquisition of 57,790 shares by Donald J. McNamara that was due November 13, 2001; a Form 3 report filed on March 26, 2002 that was due March 25, 2002; and a report on Form 4 filed September 6, 2002, to report the Acquisition of 50 shares by Robert W. Bennett that was due September 3, 2002.
+Based upon a review of the copies of such forms received by the Company and information furnished by the persons named above, the Company believes that all reports were filed on a timely basis except for a Form 4 report for Hyrum W. Smith, a director, reporting the disposition of 6,223 shares that was due on February 27, 2003, but not filed until March 17, 2003.